 That’s why it’s important to resist becoming complacent in recovery, even when your disorder has been in remission for a long time.
 If you or a loved one has struggled with your eating habits in the past, don’t forget it or feel like you can slip back into old habits “just this once.”
 Just like people in recovery from substance abuse, you may only be one day away from where you started.

 Many people choose to rely on a support group to remind them where they’ve been and the strategies they’ve developed in their “sobriety” (so to speak).
-The good news is that since eating disorders are so common, there are plenty of options for local and regional group meetings to meet people in similar places to where you’ve been and you are now.
+The good news is that since eating disorders are so common, there are plenty of options for local and regional group meetings to meet people in similar places to where you’ve been and where you are now.

 It’s also important that you understand the signs of an eating disorder, even if you’ve never dealt with it in your own life or that of a loved one.
 As we mentioned previously, people hide eating disorders out of shame.
 Anyone in your life could be struggling with their mental health — it’s important to understand how to provide support.